emeban44/my_dj_app/README.md

 # MyDJ App

-The full Documentation for this application is 32 pages long.
-You can find it in the repository as "Documentation.pdf".
+32 pages Documentation can be found in the repository.

 The Video Demonstration can be found on this link: https://www.youtube.com/watch?v=mOkoiI_u_wU